bit4mind/anon-service/README.md

 System update may create permissions issues with Unbound: first remove Unbound package purging the configuration files, then reinstall it and reconfigure the service via the dedicated option.
+If something goes wrong (e.g. electrical blackout) restore the original data and settings using the dedicated option or remove the service and then reinstall it.
 This script may not work properly on a not-fully updated system.